Guides

 Use Appropriate Purposes

-Let the SDK auto-detect file purposes, or specify explicitly:
+Let the SDK auto-detect file purposes when passing file paths to retarget() or create_retarget_job(), or specify explicitly when uploading:

 Handle Large Files

 Ensure your files are within your plan's size limits.
-The SDK will automatically handle the upload process:
+The SDK uploads automatically when you pass file paths:

 Resource Management